MaFeLP/MCDC/installation.md

 1. Setup a paper server.
 The latest JAr can be gotton from [here](https://papwemc.io/downloads).
 2. Download the latest [release](https://github.com/MaFeLP/MCDC/releases/) and put it into `<your server directory>/plugins`.
 3. Restart the server.
-5. Get your discord bot token.
+4. Get your discord bot token.
-4. Go into the `<serverDirectory>/plugins/MCDC/config.yml` file and change the value of `apiToken` to your token.
+5. Go into the `<serverDirectory>/plugins/MCDC/config.yml` file and change the value of `apiToken` to your token.
-4. OR Go into the console of your server and type `token <your discord bot token>` <br>
+5. OR Go into the console of your server and type `token <your discord bot token>` <br>
+6. Invite the bot to your servers.

 ## Detailed installation